pikogoro/GASShooter_UE55/README.md

 # GASShooter

+> [!Note]
+> I forked the GASShooter repository (https://github.com/tranek/GASShooter) and migrated from UE4 to UE5.
+I am not responsible for any issues that may arise from using it.

 ## Introduction

 GASShooter is an advanced FPS/TPS Sample Project for Unreal Engine 4's GameplayAbilitySystem (GAS) plugin.
 This is a sister project to the [GASDocumentation](https://github.com/tranek/GASDocumentation) and information about the techniques demonstrated here will be discussed in detail in the README there.